 The Council is also considering revisions that incorporate the SEDAR process as well as provide a more generic framework procedure (Alternative 3).
-Generic frameworks as described in Options a-c have both open and closed components.
+Generic frameworks as described in Alternative 3, Options 1-3 have both open and closed components.
 The open components provide more policy discretion, whereas the closed components address more specific, factual circumstances.
-Option a is a base procedure, Option b has a broad focus, and Option c has a narrow focus.
+Option 1 is a base procedure, Option 2 has a broad focus, and Option 3 has a narrow focus.
 The options in Alternative 3 would increase the flexibility of the Councils and NOAA Fisheries Service by identifying additional measures that could be changed under the procedure.
 In addition, these framework options would clarify the appropriate process needed for each type of change.
 The major differences among the options are highlighted in Table 2.2.1.